 Day 2: Puerto Arista to San Cristobal.
 We’ll begin the morning targeting Giant Wren and White-bellied Chachalaca in wooded ranches north of the beach town of Puerto Arista.
 Depending on water levels, the area can be pretty good for waterbirds such as White Ibis, Roseate Spoonbill Anhinga, various herons and egrets, and migrant shorebirds.
 We can also check nearby mangroves for Mangrove Cuckoo.
 In the afternoon we will drive about 4 hours to the highland town of San Cristobal, where we spend two nights.

 Day 3: San Cristóbal area.
 The mountains around San Cristóbal have a number of superb birds.
 Pink-headed Warbler is high on our “want” list and we have a very good chance of finding one.
 Other possibilities include Blue-throated Motmot, Rufous-collared Robin, Black-capped Swallow, Emerald Toucanet, Highland Guan, Mountain and Black Thrushes, Elegant Euphonia, Yellow-backed Oriole, Rufous-browed Wren, Garnet-throated Hummingbird, Amethyst-throated Hummingbird, White-naped Brushfinch, Golden-browed Warbler, Cinnamon-bellied Flowerpiercer, Blue-and-white Mockingbird, Black-throated and Uniform Jays, Ocellated Quail, Black-headed Siskin, and Strong-billed Woodcreeper.
 We also plan to have one very early start for some owling here – Unspotted Sawwhet Owl would be a coup, but requires “mucho” luck!
 Other possibilities include Bearded Screech-Owl and Guatemalan Pygmy-Owl.

 Day 4: San Cristobal to Tuxtla Guttiériez.
-We’ll spend another morning looking for anything else we still need around San Cristóbal, then head to Tuxtla Guttiérez in the afternoon, where we spend the final three nights of the extension.
+We’ll spend another morning looking for anything else we still need around San Cristóbal, then head to Tuxtla Guttiérez in the afternoon, where we spend the final two nights of the extension.
 If time permits, we will have a first visit to Sumidero Canyon.

 Day 6: Departure.The extension ends this morning with a transfer to the airport in Tuxtla Guttiériez.